-Course Outcomes Cognitive At the end of this course, students will be able to: Level CO.1 Estimate the quantities and cost abstract for the given load bearing structure.
-Apply CO.2 Estimate the quantities and cost abstract for the given framed structure.
-Apply CO.3 Estimate the quantities and cost abstract for irrigation and environmental structures.
-Apply CO.4 Estimate the volume of earthwork and cost abstract for bituminous and concrete roads.
+Cours Cognitive At the Level Estimate the quantities and cost abstract for the given load bearing structure.
+Apply Estimate the quantities and cost abstract for the given framed structure.
+Apply Estimate the quantities and cost abstract for irrigation and environmental structures.
+Apply Estimate the volume of earthwork and cost abstract for bituminous and concrete roads.
 Apply CO.5 Calculate the rent for different types of buildings.
 Apply